bevyengine/bevy-website/content/learn/book/storing-data/world.md

 ## Using the World

 With a `&World` reference, you can read anything out of the ecs.
-And with a `&mut World`, you can write to it as well.
+With a `&mut World`, you can write to it as well.

 [entity]: /learn/book/storing-data/entities-components
 [`World`]: https://docs.rs/bevy/latest/bevy/prelude/struct.World.html